siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 Other devices such as SD card files can also be bound to the data channel - more later.

 **Unbinding**<br>
-* If one of the two USB channels are closed, then the other must become both data and control.
+* If one of the two USB channels are closed then the other must become both data and control.
 * If both channels are closed, then there is no data or control.

 ##Design and Implementation Notes